A Brief History of the American Southwest for Kids

 This program is made possible with the support of the New Mexico Humanities Council and the National Endowment for the Humanities.

-This series production begins with “virtual field trips” for students that include expert interviews to better understand each time period.
+This series production began with “virtual field trips” for students that include expert interviews to better understand each time period.
 These field trips were monthly from March 2022 through August 2022.
 They can be watched in their entirety below.

 We begin 23,000 years ago at what is today called White Sands National Park with footprints discovered in the sands that tell a story of a mom, her toddler, and their journey avoiding a giant sloth.